A Temporary Food Stall Licence is required by any food business that wishes to run a food stall, stand or booth at a temporary location or venue.

 What Is It Needed?

-For example, if you prepare food at home, within a commercial kitchen or manufacturing warehouse and you are planning on selling it at a market, then both food handling areas will need to be licenced.
+For example, if you prepare food at home, within a commercial kitchen or manufacturing warehouse and you are planning on selling it at a market, then both food handling areas will need to be licensed.

 It’s also important to note that you cannot manufacture at a temporary stall, you can only package unpackaged food.
 Example: Scooping and weighing spices that the customer selects and packaging it for them to take home.